MaxKruse/Ironclad-Revamped/IroncladRevamped/Design.md

 #### Relics
 1. Deal X damage to all enemies per discard (except end-turn)
 2. When exhausting a card, add a copy to your discard pile.
+It costs 0 until played.
 3. Once per turn, trigger discard effects twice.

 ### Draw